Interface Query

 • setParameter

-<P> Query setParameter(String name, P value, Type<P> type)
+@Nonnull <P> Query setParameter(@Nonnull String name, @Nullable P value, @Nonnull Type<P> type)

 Bind an argument value to a named parameter, explicitly specifying the parameter type.
 This is most useful when the binding is affected by an attribute converter.